Follow us on social

 The club serves as a popular destination for national security officials and defense industry executives to fraternize and party, far from the public eye.
 The 2023 camp attendance list, which one club member confirmed to the San Francisco Standard as authentic, includes two former national security advisors, three former Chairmen of the Joint Chiefs of Staff, and two former directors of the NSA.

 A 2017 roster, which lists all dues-paying members of the club, included three former directors of the CIA, among other former national security personnel.
-That list, reported here for the first time, was obtained by RS in 2022 and confirmed by cross referencing members with previously leaked versions of the club’s membership roles.
+That list, reported here for the first time, was obtained by RS in 2022 and confirmed by cross referencing members with previously leaked versions of the club’s membership rolls.

 The grove has long served as the meeting place where critical paths in U.S. foreign policy are charted.
 The nucleus of the Manhattan project was formed below the northern California redwoods when Robert Oppenheimer met with the S-1 committee in 1942 and was appointed to develop the bomb the very next month.
 In 1988, the CIA director briefed members on the CIA’s exploits abroad.
 (Some of this information was apparently safe for club members but not the American public; large portions of former director William Webster’s speech are still redacted in the CIA archive.)